SERVIR-Amazonia/suriname-training/intro-arcgis-2/02_arcgis_insights_analytics_dashboards.md

 apps, ArcGIS Pro, and more.
 This gives users flexibility in how they access and apply online analytics.<br>
 • ArcGIS Online lets your users scale their analytics.
-As a SaaS product, ArcGIS Online is hosted in Esri`s cloud, available on demand, and highly scalable.
-ArcGIS Online doesn`t depend on the organization`s infrastructure or the hardware of individual users.
+As a SaaS product, ArcGIS Online is hosted in Esri's cloud, available on demand, and highly scalable.
+ArcGIS Online doesn't depend on the organization's infrastructure or the hardware of individual users.
 This allows ArcGIS Online to deliver powerful, performant analytics to everyone that needs it.<br>
 • ArcGIS Online supports organization-wide deployment.
 Due to its subscription-based licensing model, ArcGIS Online allows organizations to expand licensing easily and affordably, as needed, providing a cost-effective method for deploying online analytics across any organization. <br>
 • Esri provides data optimized for online analysis.
 We`ve created a collection of more than 600 ArcGIS Living Atlas of the World analysis layers that are optimized for use with online analysis tools.
 These layers contain more generalized geometries to reduce processing times.
-They`re also directly integrated into ArcGIS Online spatial analysis tools, making them readily available for use
+They're also directly integrated into ArcGIS Online spatial analysis tools, making them readily available for use